tannvdts/meditek_react_components/README.md

 >
 > Checkbox value="banana"
 >
-> Khi check apple, orange, banana thì sẽ trả về mảng [apple,  orange,
+> If you check apple, orange, banana then component will return array [apple,  orange,
 > banana]

 Props: